mike-sole/machine-learning-building-blocks/_posts/2024-06-17-nn-perceptron.md

 * **Weighted Sum**:

-  * Calculates a weighted sum of inputs to predict an output label
+  * Calculates a weighted sum of inputs followed by a threshold function to predict an output label

   * Learning involes learning the weights of the weighted sum

   * A previous blog post introduced the [weighted sum](https://mike-sole.github.io/machine-learning-building-blocks/2024/04/06/weighted-sum.html)

 <div id="html" markdown="0">